 Getting Tax Breaks Before Year-End

 Winter home buyers may also be motivated to buy a home by year’s end to take advantage of tax benefits such as deductions for mortgage interest, private mortgage insurance (PMI) premiums, and real estate taxes.
 And if you’re selling your home and buying another, you could end December and ring in the new year with more tax breaks too!

 Interest Rates are as Low as the Temperatures!

-Mortgage rates hit near-record lows in 2019, but the really good news is that real estate experts expect them to stay low through 2020.
+Mortgage rates hit near-record lows in 2019, and as real estate experts predicted, they hit record lows throughout 2020 as well.
 “Individuals considering taking out mortgages will find that there is no time like the present.
 Over the next few years, the likelihood that rates will be higher than today is greater than the likelihood that rates will be lower,” said Robert R. Johnson, finance professor, Heider College of Business, Creighton University.

 The Law of Supply and Demand: Low Inventory, Less Competition